muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-graphdb-full.md

 ***Property: store.graphdb.useDirectTransfer***

 Set to true to use the native Graph Store API endpoint.
-Set to false to use the GraphDB workbench import.
-The import directory must then be set.
+Set to false to use the GraphDB workbench import (in this case the import directory must be set).

 | Category | Value |
 |--- | ---: |